 This is a real peace dividend indeed and a nice piece of Betonweg for us cyclists to enjoy.

-Gottingen has other now long redundant military facilities – the airbase at Grone-Weende, now buried under a trading estate, offered a surprise to the occupying American troops in 1945 when they found captured US aircraft in one of the Hangers – a ‘P-47 Thunderbolt’ and a ‘P-51 Mustang’, the former with Luftwaffe markings.
-This airbase was also home to the Horta brother’s experimental ‘Flying Wing’ which is seen flying over Gottingen in the picture further below.
+Goettingen has other now long redundant military facilities – the airbase at Grone-Weende, now buried under a trading estate, offered a surprise to the occupying American troops in 1945 when they found captured US aircraft in one of the Hangers – a ‘P-47 Thunderbolt’ and a ‘P-51 Mustang’, the former with Luftwaffe markings.
+This airbase was also home to the Horta brother’s experimental ‘Flying Wing’ which is seen flying over Goettingen in the picture further below.